aijaz/peerlabchicago/index.md

 Every Tuesday except the 2nd Tuesday of the month and the last Tuesday of the month.
 5 to 8 pm.

-Our next meeting is on [Tuesday 1/17/2017 at FastModel Sports](https://www.meetup.com/PeerLabChicago/events/236801972/).
+<big>Our next meeting is on [Tuesday 1/17/2017 at FastModel Sports](https://www.meetup.com/PeerLabChicago/events/236801972/).</big>

 ### What is Peer Lab Chicago?

+This is one of many [Peer Lab communities](http://peerlab.community).
 Here's the idea: come join other developers for a peer-based collaborative learning lab.
 You've got a question?
 Maybe someone can provide you with some insight.
 Maybe you can help someone else with their questions.
 Bring a laptop and some code to work on.
 While we expect most of the attendees to be iOS developers, all developers are welcome.
 Sometimes a fresh perspective can be helpful.
 Either way, we can learn a lot from each other.

 ### Do I need to sign up anywhere?